preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 To add or remove pages
 ----------------------------
 Here's how to add or remove pages for a sign-off request.
+In Omnia 7.7 and later, you can also create sign-off requests for controlled documents, see below.

 If you use a template, this list can be pre populated, for example: